uber-archive/jetstream-ios/README.md

 Jetstream for iOS is an elegant MVVM model framework written in Swift.
 It includes support for the Jetstream Sync protocol to sync local and remote models.
 Out of the box it has a single Websocket transport adapter with the ability to add custom transport adapters.

 ## Features

 - [x] Change observation
 - [x] Fire-and-forget observation
+- [x] Synchronization protocol to create multi-user applications
 - [x] Modular architecture
 - [x] Comprehensive Unit Test Coverage